-Considerable interest is being directed to varieties that have a normal habit of producing smaller than average flowers.
-This class, known as decorative, is not to be regarded as a type as it represents flowers assembled from various types; therefore, it is a class and not a type.
+Considerable interest is being directed to varieties that have a normal habit of producing smaller than average peony blooms.
+This class, known as decorative, is not to be regarded as a type as it represents peony flowers assembled from various types; therefore, it is a class and not a type.
 Their size, form and colorfulness are attractive in arrangements with or without other flowers.

 by G Roy

 Summary: The tree peonies season produce blooms of exquisite form and delicate texture.
 One tree peony, given space to show its form and style will add distinction to its whole neighborhood.
 Learn the “two rules” that will almost guarantee tree peony success.

 I have grown tree peonies for years.
 I well remember my first glimpse of them in the catalog.
 Even in those little pictures they seemed to be the most beautiful flowers I had ever seen – blooms of exquisite form and delicate texture, heavy flower buds and dark foliage like forms in Japanese bronze.